Most Frequently Asked Teradata Interview Questions and Answers:

 Q #10) Describe the set operators in Teradata.

 Answer: Set operators are used for combining the results from multiple SELECT statements.
-This is different from join operator because join combines the column in multiple tables, but set operators are used to combine multiple rows.
+This is different from the join operator because join combines the column in multiple tables, but set operators are used to combining multiple rows.

 Given below are the four Set operators: